Duckers/FuseJS-ViewModel/README.md

 ## Property change handlers

-The `onchanged` section hodl functions that react to changes in UX properties (`ux:Property`) on the component
+The `onchanged` section holds functions that react to changes in UX properties (`ux:Property`) on the component.

 	onchanged: {
 		Parameter: function(p) {
 			debug_log "The parameter to this page changed to " + JSON.stringify(p);
 		}
 	}

+> The `onchanged` feature depends on proposed Fuse changes not yet in production.